mauladiarif231/Agriaku-THT/README.md

 ├── requirements.txt                # Python package dependencies
 └── run.sh                          # Script to run the project
 ```

-Here's how you can update the usage instructions to match the structure and setup of your project:

 ---

 ### Running the Pipeline on Local Machine